 Many of the 30 excellence questions are intended to reveal a company’s commitment to science and determine the number (if any) of randomized, placebo-controlled studies they have personally conducted.

-During my research, I found only one dietary supplement company that has had over 135 clinical research trials, including 100 manuscripts published in leading refereed medical journals, and has a full time scientific staff of 70 leading research physicians, scientists and trained specialists.
+During my research, they were the only dietary supplement company that has had over 135 clinical research trials, including 100 manuscripts published in leading refereed medical journals.
+They have a full time scientific staff of 70 leading research physicians, scientists and trained specialists.
 This industry leader appears to have more published clinical studies than any other nutritional companies, by far.

 Their commitment to science is so much a part of their image that it created a public website that includes their Complete Research Archive of 135 studies on their own products, as well as other links, such as their ingredient glossary.

-My husband and I have reduced our arthritis symptoms by taking dietary supplements that contain glucosamine, boswellia, safflower, GLA and fish oil (omega-3 fatty acids).
+My husband and I have reduced our arthritis symptoms (scroll this linked page for details) by taking dietary supplements that contain glucosamine, boswellia, safflower, GLA and fish oil (omega-3 fatty acids).
 We believe that our regimen of taking an assortment of other nutritional supplements, like calcium and lecithin and vitamins B, C, and E have improved overall health, helped us feel better and perhaps also help reduce our symptoms.

 My husband had very severe knee osteoarthritis (both knees) caused from sports injuries.
 He plays tennis three to four times a week.
 In 1999 he opted for arthroscopic meniscus repair in his left knee, but his surgeon recommended knee replacement at the time.
 Through natural supplementation, he continued to play tennis for sixteen more years until he re-injured his left knee in November, 2015.
 He underwent total knee replacement, followed by total right knee replacement in February, 2016.
 He still plays tennis three to four times a week.
 His joint issue now is an X-ray diagnosis of severe osteoarthritis in his right shoulder.
 However, the pain, flexibility and range of motion is well-managed as he continues to take natural pain relief supplements.